Jan3385/VoxaEngine/docs/Engine.md

 `IGame::Update` provides a standard `deltaTime` variable which works as any standard delta time as it is the time between frames in seconds.

-> [!NOTE]
-> The deltaTime is the time between the previous last two frames.
-This is a technical issue almost all engines have.
-This can be ignored in most if not all scenarios

 ## Misc

 `GameEngine::MovementKeysHeld[4]` is a bool array to easily access held movement keys in the following order: [W, S, A, D]